 We have used Yandex taxi, since we were familiar with it from the times of traveling in Russia.
 Therefore it was easy and convenient to use, except for one time when our driver felt like driving without navigation system and instead of 5 minutes it took us 20 minutes.
 But this could happen anywhere.

-tbilisi by foot
+Moving Around Tbilisi by foot

 Walking is our favorite way of moving around and we chose walking as the main way of exploring Tbilisi.